Frozen Pipes

 If you’re not home however, things are less pretty.
 If this leak has gone undetected, and it happens to warm up while you’re away at work, or sleeping at night, your house will be entirely flooded.

-So what do we do in case of a frozen pipe?
+So, what do you do in case of a frozen pipe?

 If these steps don’t solve your problem, call John The Plumber and we will use our pipe thawing equipment to help solve your frozen pipe issue without creating an unnecessary flood.